straut12/sj4u-gh/_pages/about.md

 **OTHER EXPERIENCE**
 * Application Engineer at Brewer Science (Rolla, MO) - Global support for customer issues with DUV BARC.
 Assisted customers with new product development and implementation of the product.
 * Photo Process Engineer at LSI Logic (Gresham, OR) - Started up LSI Logic first DUV process on DNS 200W with Nikon 201 1st generation scanner.
 Performed TEL ACT8/DNS tool evaluations.
 * Photo Process Engineer at TwinStar Semiconductor (Richardson, TX) - 200mm DRAM start up.
-Transferred 16MB and 64MB DRAM from Hitachi on TEL MarkVIII and Canon i4 i-line steppers.
+Transferred DRAM technolgies (i-line) from Hitachi and worked on key defect projects to achieve benchmark yields.

 **AWARDS**
 * Member of TI Technical Staff